 Modeling Impacts on Water Resources

-The objective of this project is to evaluate the impacts on the water resource (quantity and quality) of changes in land use and water withdrawals for agriculture and the water supply of catchment basins, small (e.g. around tens of hectares) and medium size (e.g. over several county).
+The objective of this program is to evaluate the impacts on the water resource (quantity and quality) of changes in land use and water withdrawals for agriculture and the drinkable water supply of catchments, small (e.g. around tens of hectares) and medium size (e.g. over several county).
 The purpose is to anticipate the impacts of developments already achieved and reduce conflicts of use current or future.
 Monitoring systems for water resources and models are currently being carried out in Madagascar.